namiml/nami-apple/README.md

 ## Advanced Functionality and Support

-For more details on using the SDK, checkout our help documentation at https://help.namiml.com/collections/1534886-nami-sdk-for-ios.
+For more details on using the SDK, check out our help documentation at https://help.namiml.com/collections/1534886-nami-sdk-for-ios.